Logging and telemetry

 Understanding Tags

 Tags are strings used to classify the properties on telemetry events.
-By default, telemetry properties are untagged and untagged properties can be considered safe for general logging.
+By default, telemetry properties are untagged.
 However, the Fluid Framework may emit events with some properties tagged, so implementations of ITelemetryBaseLogger must be prepared to check for and interpret any tags.
 Generally speaking, when logging to the user’s console, tags can be ignored and tagged values logged plainly, but when transmitting tagged properties to a telemetry service, care should be taken to only log tagged properties where the tag is explicitly understood to indicate the value is safe to log from a data privacy standpoint.

 Category